Extinction Rebellion activists block Home Office building in Glasgow

 The protesters, from XR Scotland and XR Glasgow, are calling on the UK Government “to end its hostile environment policy towards migrants”.

-They said the demonstration has been organised in response to Home Secretary Priti Patel’s Nationality and Borders Bill passing through the House Of Commons.
+They said the demonstration had been organised in response to Home Secretary Priti Patel’s Nationality and Borders Bill passing through the House of Commons

-The bill came after 27 people lost their lives trying to cross the English Channel in November – a journey which has resulted in 166 people being recorded as either dead or missing since 2014.
+The bill was introduced after 27 people lost their lives trying to cross the Channel in November – a journey that has resulted in 166 people being recorded as either dead or missing since 2014.

-Ms Patel’s letter – which cleared the Commons last week – seeks to curb these crossings and also change how asylum claims are processed.
+Ms Patel’s bill – which cleared the Commons last week – seeks to curb these crossings and also change how asylum claims are processed.

 A spokesperson for XR Scotland said: “The Nationality and Borders Bill must be stopped.